riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 Sending a `/add_cable` message will add a new cable and connect it to the specified source module's output and the specified destination module's input.
 The optional `color` parameter may be supplied in the format "#rrggbb".
 If no color is provided then the next color is used.

-Cardinal replies back indicating either success or failure, using `/resp` path and "load" message.
+Cardinal replies back if the cable is added with the cable's ID, using `/cable` path and `u:cableId` message.

 ### /remove_cable h:cableId